Should You Reseed Your Horse Paddock

 It is difficult to say that after a certain length of time you should improve your pasture as every field is different.
 As a guide if nothing has been done to the field for more than 7 years it will probably benefit from new grasses being introduced.

 Several factors affect the quality of grazing in the field.

 Weather- Severe weather affects many fields, especially those on heavy ground, and they can end up with little growing on them.
 The decision then is easy that they need reseeding.

 Time- Grass fields are complex mixes of grass species which were originally sown to give the optimum grazing.
 Over time all mixtures break down.
 Yields and quality will reduce as less productive grasses come into the field more and more.

 Stocking rates- Generally the advice is to work on at least 1 acre per horse.
 If you can have more acres per horse, then they will only benefit from more extensive grazing.
 The higher the stocking rate the more likely the field is to get run down quickly.

-Our advice is that if you own the field and intend to keep a horse on it for a long time then accept that at some time you will need to reseed it.
+Our advice, is that if you own the field and intend to keep a horse on it for a long time.
+Then accept that at some point you will need to reseed it.
 The key factor is to make sure that you have alternative grazing for the horses when you reseed the field.